Search Contact Site Map Download News Vicharan Home Gunatitanand Swami Pictorial Presentation

 Gunatitanand Swami

-On a winter evening, Swami went for a bath along with other saints and devotees at the Narayan pond, which was constructed by Shriji Maharaj.
-After a bath, Swami narrated the infinite religious importance of this pond.
-After sunset there was a chilly atmosphere.
-Swami expressed a desire to sit near a fire.
-At a little distance from that place, a Muslim wood-cutter and his mother were sitting with a bundle of sticks.
+One winter evening, Swami went for a bath along with sadhus and devotees at the Narayan Dharo, which had been sanctified by Shriji Maharaj.
+After his bath, Swami narrated the glory of this pond.
+Soon, it was past sunset and the atmosphere turned chilly.
+Swami expressed a desire to light a fire.
+At a little distance from that place, a Muslim woodcutter and his mother were sitting with a bundle of sticks.

-The wood-cutter Baauddin and his mother went home after selling the sticks.
-That very night Baauddin went out along with his sister to the market for some work.
-It was at that time that the Nawab was riding out in state.
-The Nawab saw Baauddin's sister.
-The Nawab was impressed by her youth and beauty and desired to marry her.
+The woodcutter, Bauddin, and his mother went home after selling the sticks in town.
+That very night Bauddin went out along with his sister to the market for some work.
+It was at that time that a procession with the Nawab was advancing along the streets.
+The Nawab saw Bauddin’s sister.
+Impressed by her youth and beauty, he desired to marry her.
 He called both of them to his court and expressed his desire.
-Next day, after obtaining consent from his mother, Baauddin got his sister married to the Nawab.
-Thereafter, with the passage of time, Baauddin rose to the position of the Personal Assistant of the Nawab and eventually became the Diwan (Chief Minister) of the State.
-But Baauddin always remembered that his progress was due to the blessings of Swami and therefore, he paid regular visits to the temple.
-He used to donate food and thereby render service to the saints.
-In this way when graced by a mere glance of swami, Baauddin became a prince from a pauper.
+The next day, after obtaining consent from their mother, Bauddin’s sister married the Nawab.

 Previous